 In 2017, Swedish health company Feelgood set out to combine some of their web-based systems into a single new portal for their clients.
 I was the only designer in a small multidisciplinary team and fully responsible for interaction design, graphic design and usability testing.

-The Feelgood portal was built mobile first.
+The Feelgood portal was built with mobile first in mind.

 The portal was released in November 2017 to great feedback from Feelgood’s clients.
 It will be evaluated and improved further in 2018.